UFMG-Petrobras-OP-1319/open-rmf_getting_started/README.md

 colcon build --mixin release lld
 ```

+> If your computer does not allow installing python packages system wide, you will need to create a python virtual environment.
+Some of the Open-RMF packages will require additional python packages such as Python `cmake`.

 NOTE: [If you have a problem].
 The build process will require python cmake module to be installed.
 On Ubuntu 24.04 it is not possible to install it system wide.
 Thus, create a virtual environment with all the system packages and build within the package:
 ```bash
 cd ~/rmf_ws